 Once you understand why you need to rake leaves, the question becomes one of when to rake leaves off the grass.

-Determining how long you can let leaves stay on the lawn before raking them off involves a judgment call: one can't really put a number on it.
+Determining how long you can let leaves stay on the lawn before raking them off involves a judgment call: one can't put a number on it.
 The tip below can be used as a general guideline so that novices to lawn care can at least become aware of what factors need to be taken into consideration.

 Waiting 3 or 4 Days Before Raking Is Okay

-A general consensus is that leaving leaves on the grass for more than three or four days may be unwise.
+A consensus is that leaving leaves on the grass for more than three or four days may be unwise.
 That said, other factors must be taken into account, too.
 The thicker the layer and/or the wetter the leaves, the sooner you should rake or otherwise remove them, because these factors increase the likelihood of the grass underneath being smothered, etc.

 How many leaves you anticipate having to rake up should also be weighed as you determine when to rake leaves.
-Large yards with a lot of deciduous trees obviously pose a bigger cleanup challenge than other yards.
+Large yards with a lot of deciduous trees pose a bigger cleanup challenge than other yards.
 People who own such yards may have to start raking earlier, just to ensure that they do not fall behind in what will be, for them, a big lawn-cleanup project.